DelphinusLab/zkWasm-protocol/tests/README.md

 # How to use the `token` directory
 1. Run `node mint-rio.js ropsten <metamask address>` where `metamask address` is your MetaMask wallet address after typing 'ropsten' to mint RIO token to wallet.
-2. Run `node node mint.js bsctestnet <metamask address>` where `metamask address` is your MetaMask wallet address to mint tToken to wallet.
+2. Run `node mint.js bsctestnet <metamask address>` where `metamask address` is your MetaMask wallet address to mint tToken to wallet.

 # How to run `deposit_withdraw_test.ts`
 1. If it is the first time to deploy contract